 - Members of the intervention network will understand their role prior to the family meeting/intervention.

 - Your intervention network (family, friends, coworkers) will make every decision.
 That eliminates your addicted loved ones ability to pressure anyone one-on-one and undermine the process.
-This ends the cycle of shame, blame and guilt for the individuals involved, since everyone will be working as a united front.
+This ends the cycle of shame, blame and guilt for the individuals involved.
+Because everyone will be working as a united front.

-- Together, we will compile a complete review of physical and mental health, current lifestyle circumstances, chemical dependency status (including a complete list of drugs; prescribed and other, and alcohol) currently being used, other addictive behaviors, educational and vocational history, financial considerations and legal concerns.
+- Together, we will compile a complete review of physical and mental health, current lifestyle circumstances, chemical dependency status and other addictive behaviors.
+Along with educational and vocational history, financial considerations and legal concerns.
+This includes a complete list of drugs; prescribed and other, and alcohol currently being used, other addictive behaviors, educational and vocational history, financial considerations and legal concerns.

-- Your loved one’s addiction will be examined, discussed, and processed prior to the intervention, in order to clarify any concerns or considerations your loved one might have, which would detract from the primary focus of the intervention.
+- Your loved one’s addiction will be examined, discussed, and processed prior to the intervention.
+We do this to clarify any concerns or considerations your loved one might have.
+Concerns which would detract from the primary focus of the intervention.
 That includes factors such as employment situations, family needs, financial obligations and scheduling problems.